Tunisian-GitHub-Community/BeginnersGuide/README.md

 |[GitHub Learning Lab](https://lab.github.com/)||

 ## Next Step
-You simply need to start. instead of watching courses getting certifications, Learn by actually doing.
+You simply need to start. instead of watching courses in order to get the certifications, Learn by actually doing.
 Project based Learning is the best way to get the hold of a concept. when you start a project you'll find out that you didn't get the hang of a concept that you thought you have. so test yourself practice more !

 You can stay up to date by joining our [facebook group.](https://www.facebook.com/groups/githubscommunity)